Research Fellow, Ocular Drug Delivery

 The Faculty Postdoctoral Development Centre will support the successful candidate as part of a wider Queen’s offering which provides outstanding support to researchers.

 This post is available until 30 November 2021.

 - 2:1 Honors Degree or equivalent in pharmacy, polymer science, or pharmaceutical chemistry

-- Have or about to obtain a PhD in pharmacy, drug delivery, or pharmaceutics.
+- Have or about to obtain a PhD in pharmacy, drug delivery, pharmaceutics or chemical engineering.

-- At least 3 years recent and relevant research experience in the area of Ocular drug delivery.
+- At least 3 years recent and relevant research experience in drug delivery to include experience in the area of Ocular drug delivery.

-- Experience in laboratory-based research in fabrication and characterization of long-acting depot forming formulations
+- Experience in laboratory-based research in fabrication and characterization of long-acting drug delivery systems

-- Experience in biocompatibility studies of ocular implants
+- Experience in biocompatibility and sterilisation studies of ocular implants

-The School of Pharmacy at Queen's is acknowledged as a leading centre for Pharmacy teaching and research in the UK.
-At Queen's we believe in providing students with as authentic a learning experience and environment as possible.
+The School of Pharmacy is part of the Faculty of Medicine, Health and Life Sciences at Queen’s.
+The School is acknowledged as a leading centre for Pharmacy teaching and research in the UK.
+The School provides students with as authentic a learning experience and environment as possible.
 We have world leading research laboratories with the best technology in the industry.
 In the latest rankings in the Times and Sunday Times Good University Guide 2020 the School has been ranked 1st in Pharmacy and Pharmacology Research and 2nd for Pharmacology and Pharmacy.

 Informal enquiries may be directed to Dr Shirish Yakkundi via email to firstname.lastname@example.org